 This new project, also self-funded by the United States, will address the rising concern of new payments systems to finance terrorism, such as mobile phones, internet and electronic value cards.
 Many of these new payment systems and technologies have yet to be regulated by governments.
 As a result, these financial transactions fall outside the existing financial regulatory system and can be easily used for terrorist financing.
 A workshop is planned for spring 2015.

-The next CTWG meeting will be held in 2015 during the first APEC Senior Officials' Meeting in Clark, Pampanga, the Philippines (TBC).
+The next CTWG meeting will be held in 2016 during the first APEC Senior Officials' Meeting in Lima, Peru (TBC).

 Counter Terrorism Action Plans